dpinela/mflg/README.md

 mflg's configuration file is written in [TOML][].
 It looks for the file in each of the [XDG config directories][xdg-basedir-spec], under mflg/config.toml.
 (Only the first such file encountered is used at the moment.)
 The following keys are available:

-- TabWidth: controls how many spaces a tab character is rendered as
+- TabWidth: how many spaces a tab character is rendered as
+- ScrollSpeed: how many lines to scroll for each tick of the scroll wheel

 The text styles for highlighting go in the `[textstyle]` section.
 Each key maps to a style descriptor with the following keys: